spiffe/spire-tutorials/k8s/envoy-jwt-opa/README.md

       timeout: 0.5s
 ```

 The configuration tells Envoy to contact the OPA Agent at 127.0.0.1 on port 8182.
-This matches the configuration for OPA explained at the [OPA Configuration](#opa-configuration) section.
+This matches the configuration for OPA explained in the [OPA Configuration](#opa-configuration) section.

 ## Apply the New Resources